rems-project/cn-tutorial/docs/getting-started/tutorials/compound.md

 </span>
 To handle code that manipulates pointers into parts of a struct object, CN can automatically decompose a struct resource into the member resources, and it can recompose the struct later, as needed.
 The following example illustrates this.

 Recall the function `zero` from our earlier exercise.
-It takes an `unsigned` pointer to uninitialised memory, with `Block<unsigned>` ownership, and initialises the value to zero, returning an `Owned<unsigned>` resource with output `0`.
+It takes an `unsigned int` pointer to uninitialised memory, with `Block<unsigned int>` ownership, and initialises the value to zero, returning an `Owned<unsigned int>` resource with output `0`.

 Now consider the function `init_point`, shown below, which takes a pointer `p` to a `struct point` and zero-initialises its members by calling `zero` twice, once with a pointer to struct member `x`, and once with a pointer to `y`.